Jygsaw/comfortfood-next/README.md

 - [ ] review whether client components need auth access
     - [ ] move auth access to parent server component and pass necessary info down?
     - [ ] remove NextAuthProvider?
-- [ ] convert postgres usage to pg usage to cut down on packages installed
+- [ ] use pg client instead of postgres to cut down on number of dependencies
     - redundant to use two different psql clients for database interaction when pg needed by next-auth
-- [ ] when viewing a DRAFT recipe, then only visibile to createdBy
 - [ ] integrate React Suspense and NextJS loading.ts into pages
 - [ ] investigate useFormState for error handling
     - [ ] https://nextjs.org/docs/app/building-your-application/data-fetching/server-actions-and-mutations#server-side-validation-and-error-handling